Stock market today: Asian markets track Wall Street decline

 In the bond market, the yield on the 10-year Treasury slumped to 3.42% from 3.57% late Monday.
 But early Wednesday it was at 3.54%.

-In other trading Wednesday, U.S. benchmark crude oil was unchanged at $71.66 per barrel.
+In other trading Wednesday, U.S. benchmark crude oil lost 3 cents to $71.63 per barrel in electronic trading on the New York Mercantile Exchange.
 It tumbled $4 on Tuesday.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.